Richard Jobson (footballer): Career

 In five years, he played 189 league games for the Latics, scoring 10 goals.
 As well as the Second Division title medal in 1991, he came close to collecting a major honour in 1994 when the Latics reached the FA Cup semi-finals and only a late equaliser by Manchester United's Mark Hughes, followed by a 4–1 hammering in the replay, prevented Jobson for having a crack at the FA Cup final appearance he had missed out on with Watford a decade earlier.
 The Latics were relegated from the FA Premier League just after this disappointment, but Jobson remained loyal to them for more than a year afterwards despite their failure to return to the elite.

-Jobson moved to Leeds United for £1million on 26 October 1995, a year after Oldham's relegation from the Premiership, but his Leeds career was disrupted by injury and he spent time on loan to Southend United in 1997–98.
+Jobson moved to Leeds United for £1 million on 26 October 1995, a year after Oldham's relegation from the Premiership, but his Leeds career was disrupted by injury and he spent time on loan to Southend United in 1997–98.
 He scored his first and only goal for Leeds in a 1–1 draw with Wimbledon in December 1995.
 Later that season he rejoined Joe Royle, then at Manchester City.
 Again, he suffered injuries, but still helped City reach the Premiership with two successive promotions.
 Royle decided that the 37-year-old Jobson was too old for the Premiership and he joined Tranmere Rovers.
 His only season at Prenton Park ended in relegation from Division One, and he then signed for Rochdale.
 He helped them qualify for the Division Three playoffs in his first season at Spotland, but featured less frequently in the following campaign and retired in May 2003, playing the final game of his career six days before his 40th birthday.
 By this date, he was one of the oldest professional players in England.

+PFA work

 Jobson succeeded Nick Cusack as chairman of the Professional Footballers' Association (PFA) in November 2002, remaining in the post until he retired as a player.
 He then joined the PFA staff, and in 2009 was a senior executive in their player management department.
 He is married with three children.